OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 - Your add-in.

     > [!NOTE]
-    > The instructions in this article cannot be used to debug an Outlook add-ins that uses Execute Functions.
-To test an Outlook add-in that uses Execute Functions, we recommend that you attach to Visual Studio in script mode or to some other script debugger.
+    > The instructions in this article cannot be used to debug an Outlook add-in that uses Execute Functions.
+To debug an Outlook add-in that uses Execute Functions, we recommend that you attach to Visual Studio in script mode or to some other script debugger.

 ## Using the Debugger